 - 1. Disconnect the power source while going through these procedures. - 2.
+Check the oil level.
+The oil cup should be 1/3 full.
+This is important because a lack of oil will cause many mechanical problems. - 3.
 Check knives to ensure that the bolts are tight.
 If molding, set your guides for the stock path through the knife area.
 If planing, you may or may not wish to set your guides.
-Many times, they are not needed in planing. - 3.
+Many times, they are not needed in planing. - 4.
 When molding, the head scale setting must be set to within 3/16" of the height of your stock.
 This setting will provide the proper roller tension.
 Any other setting further away from the thickness of the stock entering the machine is unacceptable and dangerous.
-See the molding section for more information. - 4.
+See the molding section for more information. - 5.
 Attach the chip deflector with its pin.
 Make sure the pin is inserted all the way in until you feel it "catch" on the spring-loaded catch.
 When detaching the chip deflector, take the pressure off of it by lifting up off of its stop.
-This will allow for simple removal of the chip deflector. - 5.
-Roll knife arbor by hand with the pulley to ensure the knife area is clear. - 6.
-Do not stand or let others stand in the outfeed area or directly in line with the infeed of the machine. - 7.
+This will allow for simple removal of the chip deflector. - 6.
+Roll knife arbor by hand with the pulley to ensure the knife area is clear. - 7.
+Do not stand or let others stand in the out-feed area or directly in line with the in-feed of the machine. - 8.
 With the head set in the proper position, tighten the head locking bolt firmly.
-This is essential for safety and to ensure the machine head will stay where you have set it. - 8.
-Check to see that the Vari-Feed toggle switch is in the off position before starting the main control. - 9.
-Test a piece of stock, with the machine off, to see if it will make contact with the in-feed roller.
+This is essential for safety and to ensure the machine head will stay where you have set it. - 9.
+Finally, with the machine off, make sure the stock will make contact with the in-feed roller.